gthrift/zwave-label-creator/README.md

 ### Basic Usage

-1. **Obtain QR Code Text**
+1. **Obtain QR Code**
+   - **Option A: Camera Scanning** 📷
+     - Click the camera icon in the input field
+     - Grant camera permission when prompted
+     - Position the QR code in the target box
+     - Automatic detection and decoding!

+   - **Option B: Manual Entry**
      - Scan Z-Wave device QR code with any QR scanner app
      - Or locate the printed code text on device packaging
+     - Paste into the input field

 2. **Decode**
-   - Paste the QR code text into the input field
+   - QR code text appears in the input field
-   - Click "🔍 Decode QR Code"
+   - Click "🔍 Decode QR Code" (or automatic after camera scan)
    - View decoded device information

 3. **Generate Label**
-   - Click "🏷️ Generate Label" button (appears after decoding)
+   - Click "🏷️ Generate Label" button
    - Preview the generated label
    - Download as SVG or PNG

+**Note:** Camera access requires HTTPS or localhost.
+Works on all modern browsers with camera support.

 ### Export Options